 While at least one person is still at the rappel station, I always like to have someone on the ground conduct a test pull to ensure there aren’t any issues that can be fixed by the person at the rap station.

 If there are knots at the end of the rope, be sure to untie them before pulling the rope.
 Begin the pull and try to keep a good smooth motion on the rope to prevent it from sticking.
 Once the rope tail comes free of the anchor, you may need to give the rope a yank in a specific direction to keep it out of trees, or other obstacles.

 Sometimes even with all these precautions, you’ll stick a rope.
 It happens.
 I won’t discuss all the options you have when you stick a rope here.
 If you have a stuck rope story, share it below for others to learn from.

 Rappelling isn’t a skill you can master by reading this article.
 As with all skills, practice makes perfect.
 I recommend you take what you’ve learned here to a nearby playground or tree and practice the skills in a safe environment.
 Practice rigging an anchor and connecting your belay device.
-Practice checking the system and develop your own sequence and habits so that when you get out in the field where there are real risk and uncontrollable variables, your skills will be sharp and you’ll stay safe.
+Practice checking the system and develop your own sequence and habits so that when you get out in the field where there are real risks and uncontrollable variables, your skills will be sharp and you’ll stay safe.